 Time management is a perennial concern for any student.
 Add work, family and social activities in the mix, and these responsibilities become even more challenging.

 You’re not alone in attempting to balance a chaotic schedule in earning your degree.
-In fact, according to a study conducted by Georgetown University, 40 percent of students ages 16–29 and 76 percent of students ages 30–54 years old work while in school.* As you might imagine, if you’re a student with competing priorities, it’s incredibly important to focus on time management in college.
+According to a 2015 study conducted by Georgetown University, 40 percent of students ages 16–29 and 76 percent of students ages 30–54 years old work while in school.1 As you might imagine, if you’re a student with competing priorities, it’s incredibly important to focus on time management in college.

-You’re sitting in class ready to leave when the teacher makes an announcement.
-You have homework due in three days and an exam in one week.
-As you leave class, you make a mental note to remember those dates.
+Say you’re sitting in class ready to leave when the teacher makes an announcement.
+There’s homework due in three days and an exam in one week.
+As you leave class, you make a mental note to remember those days.